“Paul Laurence Dunbar is one of America’s greatest treasures.”

 Paul Laurence Dunbar also was a novelist.
 His earlier works, The Uncalled, The Love of Landry and The Fanatics, contained only White characters and themes.
 Because he would be one of the first African-American authors to cross the color line, writing about White culture and its themes, his critics complained about his “handling of the material”, thus, rendering these works as commercial failures.

-His final novel, The Sport of the Gods, centered upon a Black family, the Hamiltons, and the harsh realities they suffer living in urban New York upon being forced to leave their “home” in the American South.
+His final novel, The Sport of the Gods, centered upon the Hamilton family and the harsh realities they, as African-Americans, suffer living in urban New York upon being forced to leave their “home” in the American South.
 The Hamilton family are Berry, Fannie and their two children, Joe and Kitty.
-They work for a wealthy family, the Oakleys (Maurice, Leslie and Francis).
+They work for the wealthy Oakley family, (Maurice, Leslie and Francis).
 Supporting characters include New Yorkers: Thomas, Mrs. Jones, Hattie Sterling, Mr. Skaggs a.k.a.
 “Skaggsy”, “Sadness”, Mr. Gibson (Fannie); and Southerners: Minty Brown and Colonel Saunders.

 William L. Andrews commented, “… in a world in which human beings … seem to be the ‘sport of the gods’ … the idea of progress or of struggle to bring about justice seems futile, if not meaningless.”
 This sentiment is posited almost 100 years after Dunbar wrote in the novel, “ … that the stream of young Negro life would continue to flow up from the South, dashing itself against the hard necessities of the city and breaking waves against a rock, –that, until the gods grew tired of their cruel sport, there must still be sacrifices to false ideals and unreal ambitions.”

 Despite suffering tuberculosis, Dunbar would continue to create prolifically, especially in the last three years of his life.
 For example, he wrote Sport of the Gods, a 300-page novel in thirty days!
 On February 9, 1906, Paul Laurence Dunbar passed away at the home he bought his mother in Dayton, Ohio.
-It’s said that he died, in his mother’s arms, on the word “death” while reciting the 23rd Psalm.
+It’s said that he died, in his mother’s arms while reciting the 23rd Psalm.
 He was only thirty-three years old.

 The creator of greater than 400 works in approximately thirteen years, the illustrious legacy of Dunbar includes a national monument, schools, university buildings, streets, a park, a hospital, a library and a lodge named in his honor.
 There is a documentary, Paul Laurence Dunbar: Beyond the Mask, written and directed by Frederick Lewis that is amazing.
 Many greats, including composer William Grant Still, poet and author Maya Angelou, author Toni Morrison and poet & writer Langston Hughes, have been immensely inspired by his work.
 Despite overt racial discrimination, financial instability and health issues, Paul Laurence Dunbar was truly a brilliant Black man who excelled in his brief life!